Rethinking Efficient Mixture-of-Experts for Remote Sensing Modality-Missing Classification: Experiments

 \paragraph{Datasets Description} We evaluate MaMOL on three publicly available multimodal remote sensing datasets.
 Houston2013 \cite{contest2013ieee} provides hyperspectral (144 bands) and LiDAR data with 15 classes over the University of Houston campus.
 Augsburg \cite{baumgartner2012characterisation} includes hyperspectral (180 bands), SAR (4 polarization features), and LiDAR data from Augsburg, Germany, with 7 classes.
 Trento \cite{7902153} contains co-registered hyperspectral (63 bands) and LiDAR data acquired over an agricultural area near Trento, Italy, covering 6 land-cover classes. \paragraph{Metrics} We evaluate our method using Overall Accuracy (OA) and kappa across all datasets.
 OA measures the ratio of correctly predicted samples to the total number of samples, while kappa evaluates the agreement between predicted and true labels by accounting for the possibility of random chance, thus offering a more robust measure of classification reliability.

-\paragraph{Implementation details} We adopt CLIP~\cite{Radford2021LearningTV} as our multimodal backbone, with the ViT-B/16 as the visual encoder.
-During training, we freeze all parameters of the encoders and only train the modality projection layers, the lightweight expert modules, and the fully connected (FC) layer for the target task.
-The number of dynamic experts is set to 2, with top-$k=1$ expert selected, and these experts are appended to the features of 6 designated Transformer layers.
-We use the Adam optimizer with an initial learning rate of $2 \times 10^{-3}$ and a weight decay of $2 \times 10^{-2}$.
-The learning rate is linearly warmed up over the first 10\% of the total training steps and then linearly decayed to zero.
-All experiments are conducted on 2 NVIDIA RTX 3090 GPUs with a batch size of 128.
-In the case of missing modalities, we directly replace the corresponding encoder output with a zero-filled tensor.
+\paragraph{Implementation Details} We adopt CLIP~\cite{Radford2021LearningTV} as the multimodal backbone, using ViT-B/16 as the visual encoder.
+All encoder parameters are frozen, and only the modality projection layers, lightweight expert modules, and the task-specific fully connected layer are trained.
+We set the number of dynamic experts to 2 with top-$k=1$ routing, and insert them into six designated Transformer layers.
+The model is optimized using Adam with a learning rate of $2 \times 10^{-3}$ and weight decay of $2 \times 10^{-2}$.
+A linear warm-up is applied over the first 10\% of training steps, followed by linear decay.
+All experiments are conducted on two NVIDIA RTX 3090 GPUs with a batch size of 128.
+For missing modalities, the corresponding encoder outputs are replaced with zero-filled tensors.

 \paragraph{Setating of Missing Modality} In this work, we consider realistic multimodal remote sensing scenarios, where the availability of different modalities may vary during both training and testing.
 To emulate such conditions, we define the \textit{missing rate}~$\eta$ as the ratio of modality-incomplete samples to the total number of samples, following the general formulation in MMP~\cite{lee2023cvpr}.
 Depending on which modalities are absent, several missing configurations can occur, including single-modality absence (only LiDAR missing).
 In the case of two missing modalities, the dataset is composed of $\frac{\eta}{2}$ samples missing the first modality, $\frac{\eta}{2}$ samples missing the second modality, and $(1-\eta)$ complete samples.
 For single-modality missing situations, $\eta$ of the data lacks one modality, while the remaining $(1-\eta)$ samples retain all modalities.
 This formulation can be naturally generalized to datasets with $M$ modalities, where each missing configuration occupies $(\frac{\eta}{M^2 - 2})$ of the data, and $(1-\eta)$ remains modality-complete.